Contact Us

 Velocity

-Knowing how quickly items are selling helps in making a number of different decisions.
+Knowing how quickly items are sold helps in making numerous different decisions.
 It informs buyers how frequently they need to reorder products.
 It also can predict seasonal ramp-ups and show when an item is no longer in demand and can be discontinued.

-When a 3PL is performing kitting of products, tracking the velocity of the individual components of the kit is essential if those pieces are also being sold separately.
-For example, one item in a kit might also be popular by itself.
-If kitting needs to pause often because the item keeps selling out, ordering might need to be increased.
+When a 3PL is performing kitting of products, tracking the velocity of the individual components of the kit is essential if those pieces are also sold separately.
+For example, one item in a kit might also be popular.
+If kitting frequently pauses because the item keeps selling out, ordering might need to be increased.

 Order Accuracy and Returns